mogemimi/pomdog/examples/QuickStart/README.md

 * macOS 10.12 and later
 * Windows 10 and later
-* Ubuntu 18.04 LTS and later
+* Ubuntu 19.04 and later
 * DirectX 11, OpenGL4 or Metal

 #### Build requirements